Overview

 What To Expect During Lab Testing

 The first step in detecting early signs of cancer in lab tests is often to identify the test as simple and non-invasive.
 A technician draws a tiny amount of blood for testing, usually from the arm.
 Examples of these procedures are the Complete Blood Count (CBC) and tests for tumor markers.
-The majority of people only feel mild discomfort throughout the process.
-Depending on the test, You can receive results within a few days to a week.
+Most people only feel mild discomfort throughout the process.
+Depending on the test, you can receive results within a few days to a week.
 Doctors usually perform additional tests, such as imaging (CT scans, MRIs), biopsies, or more specialized blood tests, to confirm a cancer diagnosis when blood tests show abnormal results.

 When Should You Get Tested?